Real Estate Transfer Fee Common Questions - T

 4. A non-probate TOD Deed was recorded and now I would like to revoke it.
 A Quit Claim Deed was drafted that states specifically the Deed is made per state law (sec.
 705.15(3), Wis.
 Stats.), and is removing the beneficiary.
 Does this need a Transfer Return?
 If so, what exemption should be used?

-1. Why is a transfer return needed when creating a trust?
+1. Why is a transfer return needed when conveying property to a trust?

 3. Can the exemption under state law (sec.
 77.25(11), Wis.
 Stats.), be used when conveying property from a trust to the beneficiaries?

-6. A daughter is quit claiming her interest in a property back to her mother who wishes to put the property into her trust.
+5. A daughter quit claiming her interest in a property back to her mother who wishes to put the property into her trust.
 Can this be done with one deed/transfer return or does it require two deeds/transfer returns?

 Tax Foreclosure